velour/mid/README.md

 On OSX, the SDL libraries should be in framework form, under /Library/Frameworks, and you won't have to worry about the other dependencies.

-On Windows you will need mingw/msys and Powershell script execution priveledges.
+On Windows you will need mingw/msys and Powershell script execution privileges.
 You will at least need to set:

 	set-executionpolicy remotesigned